stepicker/Liri-Node-App/README.md

 # Liri-Node-App

-First Node.js assignment at the Penn Coding Bootcamp!
+First assignment using Node.js at the Penn Coding Bootcamp!

-LIRI is a Language Interpretation and Recognition Interface.
+__LIRI__ is a Language Interpretation and Recognition Interface.

 ## How it works